Edwin Willard Deming

 Edwin Willard Deming (August 26, 1860 – 1942) was an American visual artist and illustrator, who was known for his genre paintings of indigenous tribe members (particularly of the Blackfeet tribe) and wild animals.
 He worked as a painter, muralist, illustrator, and sculptor.
 One of his murals was adapted for use on U.S. postage.
 Deming was also known as E. W. Deming, Man-Afraid-of-His-Name, and Eight Bears.

 Life and career

 Edwin Willard Deming was born on August 26, 1860, in Ashland, Ohio, to parents Celestina Velutina (née Willard) and Howard Deming.
-As a child, his family moved due to the American Civil War, and he was raised in western Illinois, where on occasion they were neighbors with the Winnebago people.
+As a child, his family moved due to the American Civil War, and he was raised in Geneseo, Illinois, where on occasion they were neighbors with the Winnebago people.
 When he was a teenager, he traveled in Oklahoma, and sketched indigenous people.

 Deming studied at the Art Students League of New York; followed by study from 1884 to 1885 at the Académie Julian in Paris, under Gustave Boulanger and Jules Joseph Lefebvre.